nkonstantinou/BaCS_lab_manual/source/welcome.rst

-and the Lab website (https://www.nkonstantinou.com), contributes towards our lab's main goal of creating an environment of scientific excellence, personal development and social support between lab members.
+and the Lab website (https://www.nkonstantinou.com), contributes towards our lab's main goal of creating an environment of scientific excellence, personal development and collegiality between lab members.

 Important lab resources: